2018 Charlotte 49ers football team: Old Dominion Monarchs

-Due to the expected effects of Hurricane Florence along the eastern seaboard this game, originally scheduled for Saturday, September 15, was move up two days earlier to Thursday, September 13.
-Both teams would trade scores throughout the game but Charlotte would finish with the most to secure the conference opener victory and end the three-game season=opening home stand at two wins, one loss.
+Due to the expected effects of Hurricane Florence along the eastern seaboard this game, originally scheduled for Saturday, September 15, was moved up two days earlier to Thursday, September 13.
+Both teams would trade scores throughout the game but Charlotte would finish with the most to secure the conference opener victory and end the three-game season-opening home stand at two wins, one loss.

 Top performers for the game were Charlotte quarterback Chris Reynolds who threw for 202 yards and two touchdowns.
 Old Dominions' Lala Davis rushed for 63 yards on 25 carriers earning two touchdowns.
 The Monarch' Jonathan Duhart had 7 receptions for 127 yards and a touchdown.